 - If either firm disagrees with an arbitrator's or arbitrators', or umpire's Award, it can appeal within the period allowed in the Award.
 It must send Notice of Appeal to us in writing.
 The reasons for appeal must be given when the appeal is made.
-The Chair or Deputy Chair of the appeal committee will then set the dates by which any further reasons or responses must be received. - We can demand an application fee set by the Directors.
-Details are laid down in Appendix C of the Rule book.
-We must receive these amounts within 14 days (two weeks) of the date of our invoice or the appeal will be dismissed. - 3 This Bylaw does not apply to disputes over the costs of arbitration. - The appeal will be heard by a Quality Appeal Committee ('appeal committee') to be selected from the Quality Appeal Panel elected annually.
+The Chair or Deputy Chair of the Quality Appeal Committee will then set the dates by which any further reasons or responses must be received. - We can demand an application fee set by the Directors.
+Details are laid down in Appendix C1 of the Rule book.
+We must receive these amounts within 14 days (two weeks) of the date of our invoice or the appeal will be dismissed. - 3 This Bylaw does not apply to disputes over the costs of arbitration. - The appeal will be heard by a Quality Appeal Committee to be selected from the Quality Appeal Panel elected annually.
 The members of the Quality Appeal Panel will select a Chair and Deputy Chair.
-The Chair and Deputy Chair will select from the panel no less than two and no more than four of the members who are considered most qualified to judge the growth concerned to form a Quality Appeal Committee. - The appeal committee will not hear an appeal before the end of the period allowed to appeal unless both firms agree, or both have appealed. - The appeal committee can allow new evidence to be put forward covering all of the matters in dispute, unless the appeal refers to an instrument test arbitration, in which case the information contained in the last test report will be final. - The appeal committee will decide the issues by a simple majority vote.
+The Chair and Deputy Chair will select from the panel no less than two and no more than four of the members who are considered most qualified to judge the growth concerned to form a Quality Appeal Committee. - The Quality Appeal Committee will not hear an appeal before the end of the period allowed to appeal unless both firms agree, or both have appealed. - The Quality Appeal Committee can allow new evidence to be put forward covering all of the matters in dispute, unless the appeal refers to an instrument test arbitration, in which case the information contained in the last test report will be final. - The Quality Appeal Committee will decide the issues by a simple majority vote.
 Every member, including the Chair and Deputy Chair will have one vote.
-If both sides have the same number of votes, the Chair will vote again to decide the issue. - A Director cannot be involved in any decision about an appeal or be on an appeal committee if he has acted as an arbitrator or umpire in the dispute, or substantial injustice could result. - An Individual Member cannot be on an appeal committee if he has acted as an arbitrator or umpire in the dispute, or substantial injustice could result.
+If both sides have the same number of votes, the Chair will vote again to decide the issue. - A Director cannot be involved in any decision about an appeal or be on an Quality Appeal Committee if he has acted as an arbitrator or umpire in the dispute, or substantial injustice could result. - 9 An Individual Member cannot be on a Quality Appeal Committee if he has acted as an arbitrator or umpire in the dispute, or substantial injustice could result.